Clan Leslie: Rothes

-During the Anglo-Scottish Wars, George de Lesly was the Leslys' first Earl.
-His son George Leslie, the 2nd Earl, and his grandson were killed at the Battle of Flodden in 1513.
-The third Earl, also George, carried out a private family vendetta on the life of David Beaton, cardinal Archbishop of St Andrews.
+The 2nd Earl of Rothes was killed along with his son at the Battle of Flodden in 1513.
+The 3rd Earl, also George, carried out a private family vendetta on the life of David Beaton, cardinal Archbishop of St Andrews.
 At the trial he was acquitted.

-George Leslie, 4th Earl of Rothes, was one of the Scottish commissioners at the marriage of Mary, Queen of Scots, as heir to the throne of France in 1558.
-George, along with the Earl of Cascillus and two others, died in mysterious circumstances, believed to be poisoning for refusing to allow the crown of Scotland to be settled on the Dauphin of France.
+George Leslie, 4th Earl of Rothes, was one of the Scottish commissioners at the marriage of Mary, Queen of Scots, to the Dauphin of France in 1558.
+George, along with the Earl of Cassilis and two others, died in mysterious circumstances, believed to be poisoning, for refusing to allow the crown of Scotland to be settled on the Dauphin.

 Balquhain

-Fetternear which became the home of the Leslies of Balquhain, Wardes, and Warthill includes the remains of a 14th-century palace, home of Bishop Alexander Kininmund who, in 1320, drafted the Declaration of Arbroath, the letter sent to Pope John XXII in Avignon declaring that the Scots would never be subjected to English rule.
+Fetternear, which became the home of the Leslies of Balquhain, Wardes, and Warthill includes the remains of a 14th-century palace, the home of Bishop Alexander Kininmund, who, in 1320, drafted the Declaration of Arbroath, the letter sent to Pope John XXII in Avignon declaring that the Scots would never be subjected to English rule.
 It also incorporates the remains of even earlier palaces and sites of settlement dating back 4,000 years.

-John Leslie, Bishop of Ross was born in 1526.
-He was the most loyal of Mary, Queen of Scots's supporters during the turbulent times of 1562.
+John Leslie, Bishop of Ross, was born in 1526.
+He was the most loyal of Queen Mary's supporters during the turbulent times of 1562.
 It was John Leslie who wrote for her the famous History of Scotland.
 He, the second baron of Wardes, was awarded extensive lands in the Garioch from James IV and was five times married.
 He is now represented in the Garioch by the Leslies of Warthill descended from his second son.

 17th century

-During the 17th century, Lesleys fought in Germany, France, Sweden and in the Baltic as mercenaries.
+During the 17th century, Leslies fought in Germany, France, Sweden and the Baltic as mercenaries.
 Alexander Leslie, 1st Earl of Leven, fought on the Continent and then returned to Scotland to command the Covenanter army.
-His seat was Balgonie Castle or the Tower of Balgonie, which he improved and extended.
+His seat was Balgonie Castle, which he improved and extended.
 Alexander Leslie won a great victory over the English royalists at the Battle of Newburn in 1640.